Muhammad-Hussain456/Governor-Sindh-IT-Initiative/Quarter-1/100-Days-Coding-Challenge/Day 83/README.md

 Note: Unlike props which are passed to components as the first function parameter, the state is initiated and stored within a component.
 You can pass the state information to children components as props, but the logic for updating the state should be kept within the component where state was initially created.

 ### Hooks:
-In React, functions starting with `use` are called Hooks that allow you to use state and other React features without writing a class.
+In React, functions starting with `use` are called Hooks that allow you to use `state`, `side effects` and other React features without writing a class.
 Hooks were introduced in the 16.8 version of React.

 Here are some of the most commonly used hooks: